DUNE-DAQ/tpgtools/docs/README.md

 ### Workload emulator

 `wibeth_tpg_workload_emulator` is an emulator application for TPG algorithms.
-It takes as input a WIBEth frame file (`*.bin` file) and it will execute the selected TPG algorithm on the WIBFrame data.
+It takes as input a WIBEth frame file (`*.bin` file) and it will execute the selected TPG algorithm on the WIBEth frame data.
 This application is used for comparing NAIVE and AVX implementations of a given TPG algorithm using a well known input test pattern file.

 To use the tool run the following:
 ```sh
 $ wibeth_tpg_workload_emulator --help